This syllabus is still work in progress.

-The midterms and final will be taken online, and you will have a window of at least 12 hours to do them to accomodate for people’s different schedules and time zones.
+The midterms and final will be taken online, and you will have a window of at least 12 hours to do them to accommodate people’s different schedules and time zones.

 Accessibility: The Extension School is committed to providing an accessible academic community.
 The Accessibility Office offers a variety of accommodations and services to students with documented disabilities.
 Please visit https://www.extension.harvard.edu/resources-policies/resources/disability-servicesaccessibility for more information.

-Depending on time, we will discuss the following subjects: Models of computation, representing code as data and universality, uncomputability, modeling efficient computation, exponential vs. polynomial time, NP and NP completeness, randomized algorithms and derandomization, cryptography, algorithms and society: incentives, fairness, privacy, cryptocurrencies, proofs and algorithms, entropy, compression, communication, space bounded computation, finite automata and regular languages, data structures upper and lower bounds, quantum computing.
+Depending on time, we will discuss the following subjects: Models of computation, representing code as data and universality, uncomputability, modeling efficient computation, exponential vs. polynomial time, NP and NP completeness, randomized algorithms and derandomization, cryptography, algorithms and society: incentives, fairness, privacy, cryptocurrencies, proofs and algorithms, entropy, compression, communication, space bounded computation, finite automata and regular languages, data structures upper and lower bounds, theory of machine learning, quantum computing.